 - The offender assaults the victim while subject to a valid restraining order, injunction, diversion, or probation agreement forbidding the offender from causing or attempting to cause bodily injury.

-Regardless of the type, aggravated assault is a Felony under Tennessee law and, in addition to any prison sentence, can carry an enhanced fine of up a $15,000.00 if committed against any first responder or healthcare provider of the following people during the performance of their duties.
+In addition to any prison sentence, it can carry an enhanced fine of up to $15,000.00 if committed against any first responder or healthcare provider of the following people during their duties.

 Domestic assault is an assault committed against any of the following people: